 Behavior

-This section allows an administrator to control the syncing process.
+This section allows an Administrator to control the syncing process.
 The following actions are available:

 - Process Sequence (18): Allows you to specify the sequence of the sync actions.